codetheweb/tuyapi/docs/SETUP.md

 **`Device(s) failed to be registered!
 Error: Timed out waiting for devices to connect.`**

 This can happen for a number of reasons.
 It means that the device never authenticated against Tuya's API (although it *does not* necessarily mean that the device could not connect to WiFi).

-Try
+Try the following:
 - Making sure that your computer is connected to your network via WiFi **only** (unplug ethernet if necessary)
 - Making sure that your network is 2.4 Ghz (devices will also connect if you have both 2.4 Ghz and 5 Ghz bands under the same SSID)
 - Using a different OS
 - Removing special characters from your network's SSID

-## Linking a Tuya Device with MITM (deprecated)
+## **DEPREICATED** - Linking a Tuya Device with MITM

 This method is deprecated because Tuya-branded apps have started to encrypt their traffic in an effort to prevent MITM attacks like this one.
 If this method doesn't work, try the above.